 Yvette Phillips, born and raised in Colleyville, Jamaica, is the oldest of eight children, including four boys and four girls, born to Edna and Dennis Duncan.
 Yvette is the wife of Ivan Phillips and the mother of Matthew Phillips.
 As a child, Yvette had an exceptional love for reading and has always dreamed of writing a book.
 She attended Christian High School, Rapid College of Commerce, and Monroe College.
 In 2009, she drafter her first story, but completed her story in October 2016.
 Yvette’s goal is to write children’s book that are whimsical, innocent, brave, and captures the beautiful mind of a child and their imagination.

-Lionel Emabat is the illustrator for Olivia Connects, Elijah and his invisible friend, and Madison explores paints.
+Lionel Emabat illustrated Olivia Connects, Elijah and his invisible friend, and Madison explores paints.
 Born in West Africa, he has always enjoyed mimicking what was in front of him on to a piece of paper long before he could write.
-He moved to the United States in his early teens and drew for the heck of it.
+He immigrated to the United States in his early teens and drew for the fun of it.
 In the seventh grade, a teacher advised him to join the art program of his school.
-His artistic experiences combined with culture shock inspired his drawings.
+His artistic experiences combined with cultural adaptation inspired his drawings.
 He remained grateful to her for the advice and encouragement.
-Drawing is more than just a hobby or a gift; it's a lifestyle.
-Lionel is now a college graduate with B.A. in digital design and Illustration.
-He lives his like sketching one sketch at a time.
+Lionel is now a college graduate with B.A. in Digital Design and Illustration.
+He lives his life sketching one sketch at a time.
 When he is not drawing, he is busy playing soccer professionally.
 Follow on Instagram @leo_t22

 Tyler Waite is a full-time freelance illustrator and graphic designer that is always creating!
 He is the illustrator for I May Not Be Like You, But We Could Be friends.
 Creating is a great passion and daily lifestyle for him, and you'll always find him working on a variety of unique projects.
 Authenticity in artwork is important to him, so you will always see something new and special.
 When he is not creating art, he is creating music and working on his business "Timeless Vibes Apparel."
 Follow on Instagram: @twaitecreate